cad324/Cornell-Thrift-Project/documents/design-journey.md

         [Tell us why...]

 **Subgoal # 2 : Log in**
-	(e.g., "# 1 : Select the section of the document you want to print")

-  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+  - Will Abby have formed this sub-goal as a step to their overall goal?
-    - Yes, maybe or no: [yes/maybe/no]
+    - Yes, maybe or no: [yes]
     - Why?
-(Especially consider [persona name]'s Motivations/Strategies.)

-        [Tell us why..]

-[Add as many actions as you need...]
+Abby is aware that in order to upload an image, she has to log in.
+Since logging in is a familiar task for Abby who uses technologies to accomplish her tasks, she will have formed this sub-goal as a step to their overall goal.

-**Action # [action number] : [action name]**
+**Action # 1 : Select the input field labelled "Username"**
-	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

-  - Will [persona name] know what to do at this step?
+  - Will Abby know what to do at this step?
-    - Yes, maybe or no: [yes/maybe/no]
+    - Yes, maybe or no: [yes]
     - Why?
-(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

-        [Tell us why...]
+Abby will know that she has to select the input field labelled "username".
+She feels comfortable using technologies that she uses on regular basis.
+It is clear that she needs to select the input field before typign down her username.

-  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: [yes/maybe/no]
+    - Yes, maybe or no: [yes]
     - Why?
-(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

-        [Tell us why...]
+Abby will know that she did the right thing because by selecting the input field she will be able to type down her username and eventually sign in.
+There is nothing unfamiliar about this action for Abby.

+**Action # 2 : Type persona's "Username"**

+  - Will Abby know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+Abby will know that she has to type her username into the input field.
+She feels confident in using technologies that she feels comfortable with.

+  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+If Abby does the right thing, she will know that she is making progress towards her goal because username would be filled in the input field.
+There is nothing unfamiliar about this action, and she does not need to spend extra time using unfamilar techonologies.

+**Action # 3 : Repeat Action #1 and #2 for the input field labelled "Password"**

+  - Will Abby know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+Same as above

+**Action # 4 : Click log-in button**

+  - Will Abby know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+Abby will know what to do after she fills in username and password in each input field.
+Loggin in is a familiar job for Abby who works as an accountant.
+She does not need to tinker with software systems that are new to her.

+  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+Abby will know that she made a progress towards her goal, because when she clicks the log-in button, she will be logged in and eventually be able to fill out form to upload an image.
+Although she feels not confident when using technologies that are not used to her, logging in is not a high-level skill.
+It won't take much time for her.

 **Subgoal # 3 : Fill out form to upload an image**
 	(e.g., "# 1 : Select the section of the document you want to print")